lambda826/My-Notebook/09 Cloud/AWS/DynamoDB/01 Concept.md

 -  DynamoDB supports two different kinds of primary keys:
 	- **Partition key**
 	- **Partition key and sort key**
+		- DynamoDB uses the partition key value as input to an internal hash function.
+The output from the hash function determines the partition (physical storage internal to DynamoDB) in which the item will be stored.
+		- All items with the same partition key value are stored together, in sorted order by sort key value.
+		- In a table that has a partition key and a sort key, it's possible for multiple items to have the same partition key value.
+However, those items must have different sort key values.

 ## Secondary Indexes